-Marines aggressively and violently dominate the entry point to the objective and penetrate any defensive obstacles using whatever means available.
-This can be done through explosive or mechanical breaching and close combat to secure the initial foothold in the objective area.
-In more permissive environments, this means that Marines should have absolute positive control over the entry point to the objective.
+Marines aggressively and violently dominate the entry point to the objective and penetrate any defensive obstacles using whatever means available-through explosive or mechanical breaching or close combat-to secure the initial foothold in the objective area.
+In more permissive environments, this means Marines should have absolute positive control over the entry point to the objective.
 The first cleared area in the objective generally becomes the initial rally point for casualties, reinforcements, and captured personnel and materiel to flow through.
 Once this entry point is gained, it is relinquished until directed or the unit is relieved by follow-on forces.